rsavitski/hpce-bitecoin-miner/readme.txt

 trick gives us an effective hashrate of N^2 and the 17th power is needed for a different crypto property not explained here).

-With these approaches combined, we can generate proofs with around 140 leading zeroes (average for 16 index rounds) in a couple of seconds.
+With these approaches combined, on laptop grade machines, we can generate proofs with around 140 leading zeroes (average for 16 index rounds) in a couple of seconds.
 For longer rounds (tens of seconds), there are diminishing returns but up to 190 leading zeroes were cleared.

 ===============================================================================
 OpenCL/TBB: